 Perryville is also home to Heifer Ranch, a 1,200-acre production and farmer-training facility.

-While in Perryville, stop at Mustang Sally’s and enjoy a burger, catfish platter or one of their many signature dishes.
-If you’re in the mood for home-style cooking, don’t miss breakfast at Jones Family Restaurant.
+While in Perryville, if you’re in the mood for home-style cooking, don’t miss breakfast at Jones Family Restaurant.